ourcaldo/nexjob-scrapper/README.md

 # Job Scraper - Multi-Source Job Aggregation System

-A production-ready Python-based job scraping service built with microservice architecture that automatically collects job postings from multiple sources (starting with Loker.id) and stores them in Google Sheets with intelligent data normalization and deduplication.
+A production-ready Python-based job scraping service built with microservice architecture that automatically collects job postings from multiple sources (starting with Loker.id) and stores them in **Google Sheets** or **Supabase (PostgreSQL)** with intelligent data normalization and deduplication.

 ---